If you're looking for some DIY ideas to build a dragon fruit trellis in containers then check out this following section.

 Height & width

 The height of the post can be around 5-6ft (1.5-1.8m).
-It's just enough for a person to be able to pick the fruits.
+It's just enough for a person to pick the fruits.
 And it's not too high that the dragon fruit branches will keep climbing on forever.
 Reaching the top & branching out helps with fruit growth.

 Many people use a 4x4 inch square post.
 A round cylindrical post also works.
-Some like the square one better because it provides a flat surface for the branches to lean on.
-Now let's choose some post materials.
+Some like the square one more because it provides a flat surface for the branches to lean on.

 You can also try tomato cages.
 They are cheap & work okay for growing dragon fruits.
 If the plants branch out quite a bit, the cage may be a bit flimsy to support their overall weight.
 Pruning off some branches can help in this case.